OpenSuSE Man Pages

 The krb5p security flavor encrypts every RPC request to prevent data

-impact when using integrity checking or encryption.
-Similar support
+pact when using integrity checking or encryption.
+Similar support for

 The NFS version 4 protocol allows a client to renegotiate the security